softsys4ai/perfBugMiner/README.md

 Step 2: Put the simple issues link and catagory in the data.csv </br>
 Step 3: Run the gettrain file to extract training data and saving to the traindata file </br>
 Step 4: Run the GetKeyword file and GetMode file to generate the keywords and model </br>
+Step 5: The Network.py file is used to generate a neural network.
-Step 5: Run the Issue_OneProject to categorize the issues.
+Step 6: Run the Issue_OneProject to categorize the issues.
+Step 7: Run Plot.py to generate the classify pie chart.

 ### Limitations
 Basic on the policy of GitHub API, the limit is 5000 queries per hour; After exceed the limit, the Issue_OneProject.py will throw an error. </br>